simengangstad/SwiftyCloudKit/README.md

 ### CloudKitHandler

-The cloud kit handler fetches records from iCloud and allows you to upload records to the iCloud database and remove records from it.
+The CloudKitHandler fetches records from iCloud and allows you to upload records to the iCloud database and remove records from it.
 Remember to set up a record type at the [CloudKit Dashboard](https://icloud.developer.apple.com/dashboard) first.
 The protocol requires you to implement five variables (read more about these in the documentation or in the example project), which define how the fetch is executed.
 If `offlineSupport` is set to true, the library will handle the cases where the device is offline and store the records temporarily locally, and upload them once internet connection is present.

 ```swift